sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 #### The app does not show up in the menu bar

 macOS hides menu bar apps when there is no space left in the menu bar.
 This is a common problem on MacBooks with a notch.
 Try quitting some menu bar apps to free up space.
 If this does not solve it, try quitting Bartender if you have it installed.

+#### The “upcoming event in menu bar” notification is not showing up

+Make sure you have enabled the feature in the settings and enabled the correct calendars for it (it has a separate calendar picker).
+Also make sure that there is enough space in the menu bar to show it.
+If you have Bartender (or a similar app that hides menu bar items) installed, make sure the menu bar item was not auto-hidden by Bartender.
+Note that it uses a separate menu item from the main Dato menu item.

 #### It does not support the video call service I use